MicrochipTech/WFI32_Ethernet_Wi-Fi_Bridge_OOB/README.md

     <https://github.com/MicrochipTech/PIC32MZW1_Ethernet_WIFI_Bridge?tab=readme-ov-file>

 # How to Run Bridge Application (OOB Demo)
+(Ensure the firmware upgrade is completed prior to the OOB experience, and refer to the 'How to Upgrade Firmware over UART' section for detailed instructions)

 ## Hardware and Software setup/Precondition
    * Connect USB-to-UART converter RX to DUT's TX pin and USB-to-UART TX to DUT's RX pin of J203 header.